The Four-Category Playbook: Launch Your Tennessee Learning Pod with Legal Confidence and a Complete Operational Framework.

 Budget Planning and Cost-Sharing Frameworks

+Because splitting costs "evenly" between a family with three kids and a family with one sounds fair until the first invoice arrives — and financial resentment is the second most common reason pods dissolve.
 Real Tennessee benchmarks for space rental ($200–$800/month for a church classroom), liability insurance ($500–$1,500/year), curriculum ($200–$600/student/year), and teacher compensation ($15–$35/hour).
-Plus cost-sharing formulas for equal-split, per-child, and sliding-scale models — with a worked example showing how a 6-student pod splits $12,000 in annual expenses to achieve a 6:1 student-teacher ratio at a fraction of private school tuition.
+Plus cost-sharing formulas for equal-split, per-child, and sliding-scale models — with a worked example showing how a 6-student pod achieves a 6:1 ratio at a fraction of private school tuition.

 The Tennessee Pod Launch Checklist